 Working with snapshots is a standard development practice, however depending on the number of snapshots that are saved, this can use up large quantities of disk space.

-To specify the maximum number of snapshots that may be stored, in the Edit Repository dialog, select the Basic Settings tab.
+To specify the maximum number of snapshots that may be stored, select the Repositories module and click the repository whose settings you want to edit.

-You first need to check the Handle Snapshots checkbox which then enables you to set the Max Unique Snapshots field.
+In the Basic settings, check Handle Snapshots and then set the Max Unique Snapshots field.
 This value is zero by default, which means that all snapshots are saved.

 To avoid issues of concurrency, Artifactory requires that you store a minimum of 2 unique snapshots, however can can control the maximum number of snapshots that are stored.

 Every 5 minutes, Artifactory runs a background process that checks the value of Max Unique Snapshots and deletes the oldest snapshots beyond that number.
 For example, if you currently have 7 snapshots and set Max Unique Snapshots to 5 then next time the background process runs, it will delete the 2 oldest snapshots.

 When working with remote repositories, to optimize performance, Artifactory locally caches and aggregates snapshots of remote artifacts that are being used.
 However, if at some point, these artifacts are no longer used, Artifactory can identify and remove them.

 You can control how long an unused artifact will remain cached before it is eligible for cleanup.
 In the Edit Repository screen under Advanced Settings, specify the number of hours in the Unused Artifacts Cleanup Period field.